wolfSSL/wolfTPM/examples/spdm/README.md

 ## Overview

 The `spdm_ctrl` tool establishes SPDM secure sessions between the host and a TPM over SPI, enabling AES-256-GCM encrypted bus communication.
-Once active, all TPM commands are automatically encrypted with no application changes.
+Identity mode requires the responder key from a trusted provisioning source.

+`spdm_ctrl` is the only example that accepts SPDM credentials.
+Other wolfTPM examples use uncredentialed `wolfTPM2_Init()` and intentionally return `WOLFSPDM_E_BAD_STATE` while a TPM is locked in SPDM-only mode; unlock it with `spdm_ctrl` before running those examples.

 Supported hardware:
 - **Nuvoton NPCT75x** — Identity key mode (ECDHE P-384)